LaVaughn Macon

-LaVaughn Macon (born October 21, 1987) is an indoor football/arena football wide receiver who is currently a free agent.
+LaVaughn Macon (born October 21, 1987) is an American former professional football wide receiver.
 Macon was signed by the BC Lions as an undrafted free agent in 2009.
 Macon completed his college career at New Mexico Highlands University.

 College career

 Santa Monica College

 After high school Macon attended Santa Monica College in Santa Monica, California, where he continued his football career.
 Macon played as a running back for the Corsairs.

 New Mexico Highlands

 After earning his degree from Santa Monica, Maco continued his football career at New Mexico Highlands University.
 In his junior year, Macon played in 9 games, rushing 22 times for 82-yards, while also catching 10 passes for 59-yards and one touchdown.
 Macon also returned a team high, 8 kickoffs for 198 yards.
 As a senior in 2008, Macon played in 10 games, rushing 8 times for 16-yards, while catching 29 passes for 309-yards and a touchdown.
 Macon also returned 16 kickoffs for 364-yards and 2 punts for 16-yards.